seed-labs/seed-emulator/docs/developer_manual/20-migrating-examples-to-k8s.md

 - docs are public and English,
 - no private notes are needed to operate it,
-- shortcut/operator commands are clear,
+- staged operator commands are clear,
 - evidence files are stable,
 - acceptance harness covers the intended tier.